 de Lugt designed marble-floored and panelled entrance-hall.
 The final site

-enlargement began in 1941 with Dacostakade’s northern extension (to number
+enlargement began in 1941 with a single level repair shop extension northwards

-level repair shop, that in 1949 grew upwards into Merkelbach, Karsten and
+along Dacostakade.
+In 1949 this grew upwards into Merkelbach Karsten and

 older building is at last afforded a role: its dull solidness enhances by